BBN-Q/QGL/doc/index.md

 def hadamard(q):
     return Y90(q) + X(q)
 ```
-and then use `hadmard(q)` just like any other pulse primitive, even though it is
+and then use `hadamard(q)` just like any other pulse primitive, even though it is
 composed of a sequence of two pulses.

 ### Additional Pulse Parameters